 The report, presented this week to the committee, was scathing about the SACP and said the party was interested only in securing government jobs for its members.

 “Provincial reports indicate that the SACP is being weakened by its deployment, in particular, of the provincial secretaries to the provincial legislatures.
+The provinces report of the absence of the SACP in many working-class battles.
+The SACP only becomes active when deployment is on the table.”

 At a meeting in Gallagher Estate, the communists wanted Cosatu to reject policies such as nationalisation because it was being championed by the ANC Youth League.